-- name (str) The name of the state variable.
+- name¶ (str) The name of the state variable.
 The variable will then be accessible at self.name. - default (Union[list, Tensor]) Default value of the state; can either be a torch.
 Tensor or an empty list.
-The state will be reset to this value when self.reset() is called. - dist_reduce_fx f(Optional) Function to reduce state across multiple processes in distributed mode.
-If value is "sum", "mean", or "cat", we will use torch.sum, torch. mean, and torch.cat respectively, each with argument dim=0.
+The state will be reset to this value when self.reset() is called. - dist_reduce_fx (Optional) Function to reduce state across multiple processes in distributed mode.
+If value is "sum", "mean", "cat", "min" or "max" we will use torch. sum, torch.mean, torch.cat, torch.min and torch.max' respectively, each with argument dim=0.
 Note that the "cat" reduction only makes sense if the state is a list, and not a tensor.
-The user can also pass a custom function in this parameter.

-persistent (Optional) - whether the state will be saved as part of the modules state_dict.
+The user can also pass a custom function in this parameter. - persistent (Optional) whether the state will be saved as part of the modules state_dict.
 Default is False.